Tom Harris is injured in a high school football game and ends up in the hospital.

 “Because he’s in Sacramento and we’re in Walnut Creek, Uncle Gerald said someone in our area should represent Tom.
 I think that makes sense because meetings between the attorney and Tom and witnesses will be easy to set up if Tom’s attorney is here compared to being two hours away in Sacramento.

-“He said we should involve our principal in the decision to go to the CIF and NCS and we should have her okay.
+“He said we should involve our principal in the decision to go to the CIF and the NCS and we should have her okay.
 So I’ll ask Coach Reynolds about that tomorrow when I see him.”

-“These things can get very complicated,” Tanner’s mom observed.
+“Well, that was rather a long explanation.
+It shows that these things can get very complicated,” Tanner’s mom observed.

 Monday Evening, 10/1/2018